 To apply academic learning and experiences outside of the college classroom, students will make arrangements (with their advisor's approval) to gain practical (and unpaid) leadership experience with an organization in alignment with their cognate area.
+Little, if any, disruption to the regular work day should be expected.
 Transfer credit will typically not be accepted in this category.

-Evaluation of Knowledge, Skills, and Dispositions for Leadership completed, a comprehensive examination of the work from the first three years will be scheduled.
-Successful completion of each of these examinations, with interventions as needed, will qualify the student to begin enrollment in the last six hours of work on the dissertation.
+Evaluation of Knowledge, Skills, and Dispositions for Leadership

+Candidates will be scheduled for written and oral examinations of their content learning, including the dissertation proposal defense.
+When the first 36 semester hours of foundation coursework is completed, a comprehensive examination of the work from the first two years will be scheduled.
+Successful completion of each of these examinations, with interventions as needed, will qualify the student to begin enrollment in the dissertation course (ED899).